 The professional course of study is divided into two segments: pre-landscape architecture and the second – fourth year professional landscape architecture program (BLA).
 Completion of the program leads to the degree of Bachelor of Landscape Architecture and allows the graduate to enter the profession.
 At least three additional years of professional experience and successful completion of the landscape architectural license examination are necessary for registration as a licensed landscape architect in most states.

 The core component of the landscape architecture curriculum is the studio experience.
 The studios are structured to facilitate understanding of the web of relationships among physical, biological, and social systems.
 Through the studio curriculum students learn habits of linking ecological processes with space making and necessarily consider interdependence, reciprocity, and change.
 First year projects focus on the basic elements and principles of design and design process.
-The sophomore year emphasizes the concept of site and the methods for and consequences of manipulating the ground and vegetation.
+The second year emphasizes the concept of site and the methods for and consequences of manipulating the ground and vegetation.
 Coursework includes site design, site engineering, plant materials, and design history.
-The junior year reinforces and extends students' understanding of the field of landscape architecture and emphasizes integration of theory, practice, and construction.
+The third year reinforces and extends students' understanding of the field of landscape architecture and emphasizes integration of theory, practice, and construction.
 Studios focus on design for communities in the broadest sense.
-In the senior year coursework emphasizes design in the context of landscape complexity, systems thinking, and the overlap of global and local issues.
+In the fourth year, coursework emphasizes design in the context of landscape complexity, systems thinking, and the overlap of global and local issues.
 Students develop and execute independent projects.
 In the projects they are encouraged to think of design as an answer to a question and regard their work as an opportunity to develop, test, and challenge what they have learned in the first three years of their design education.
 Computer visualization and freehand drawing skills are threaded throughout the curriculum.

 Transfer students who have completed the equivalent of the pre-LA curriculum may apply to the professional program by submitting a portfolio and academic transcripts.
 Contact the landscape architecture program for more information.